Frequently Asked Questions

 What is unique about Skidmore theater?

-Unlike most liberal arts theater programs, students who major in theater at Skidmore receive a bachelor of science degree.
-This reflects the fact that theater is a preprofessional program.
-Out of the 120 college credits required for graduation, theater students take a minimum of 41 credits in theater, and most students find themselves taking as many as 60.
-Typically, in a 120-credit bachelor of arts program students take 30–36 credits in theater, and in a bachelor of fine arts (conservatory) program, students take 90.
+Unlike most liberal arts theater programs, students who major in Theater at Skidmore receive a Bachelor of Science degree.
+This reflects the fact that Theater is a pre-professional program.
+Out of the 120 college credits required for graduation, Theater students take a minimum of 48 credits in theater, and most students find themselves taking as many as 60.
+Typically, in a 120-credit bachelor of arts program students take 30–36 credits in Theater, and in a Bachelor of Fine Arts (conservatory) program, students take 90.
 We believe that the best possible education for a theater artist is to combine serious theater training with a rich and well-rounded liberal arts education.
-At Skidmore, theater majors fulfill their choices for all-college liberal arts requirements, enjoy intensive theater training, and still have room for a variety of electives.
+At Skidmore, Theater majors fulfill their choices for all-college liberal arts requirements, enjoy intensive theater training, and still have room for a variety of electives.
 Every Friday afternoon, all theater students and faculty meet in Theater Company.
-In the this weekly town-hall style gathering, we present and discuss our shows, make announcements about upcoming activities, learn about professional opportunities, and tackle issues that effect our department, college, and the theater and arts community at large.
+In this weekly town-hall style gathering, we present and discuss our shows, make announcements about upcoming activities, learn about professional opportunities, and tackle issues that effect our department, college, and the theater and arts community at large.
 Outside guests are often invited to speak at Company, and workshops are occasionally presented.
 The core of the Company meetings involves presentations prior to the opening of each production.
-Directors, designers, and actors discuss their work and their goals and sometime present short scenes.
-After each production closes, a critique takes place in a subsequent meeting.
+Directors, designers, dramaturgs, stage managers, and actors discuss their work and their goals and sometimes present short scenes.
+After each production closes, a post show discussion takes place in a subsequent meeting.

 What kind of productions does Skidmore theater present?